DURABLE MENTAL HEALTH CARE POWER OF ATTORNEY

 In short, a Durable Mental Health Care Power of Attorney is a document you sign.
 It names someone (referred to as your "Agent") who will be responsible for making decisions about psychiatric hospitalizations for you.
-Your Agent would work with two Psychiatrists to determine if such a hospitalization is necessary.
+Your Agent would work with mental health professionals to determine if such a hospitalization is necessary.

 These documents are a type of directive which can only be signed by you if you are of sound mind and body and legally able to consent to such a document.
 As long as you remain in this state, you can amend or revoke the document at any time.

 You could find yourself in a situation where your loved ones are fighting a hospital or court order to make appropriate mental health decisions on your behalf.

 Let's use the following example and assume that you have a Mental Health Power of Attorney document signed: Suppose you suffer a psychotic episode.
 By law, you can be hospitalized, against your will, for 72 hours.
 During that time, medical professionals will evaluate you to determine if you are a danger to yourself or others.
 Once those 72 hours expire, and the mental professionals believe you still need to be hospitalized, your agent will make the decision for you.
 If they agree with the mental health professionals, you will remain in the hospital.
 If not, you may be released.

 You can see the importance here: Appointing a trusted person as your Agent is vital, as they will make important mental health decisions on your behalf without the need for court involvement.
 Without this Power of Attorney, your loved ones need to get emergency guardianship through the courts.
 This can be very, very stressful and completely avoidable.